- Visited December 2018/January 2019

 In terms of restaurants/cafes and bars, you are spoilt for choice in Antigua.
 Here are some I visited during my stay:

 - Fridas – Frida Kahlo-themed restaurant.
-Had lovely Baja Fish Tacos for lunch one day.
-Service was excellent.
+Had lovely Baja Fish Tacos for lunch one day and evening snacks and cocktails in the bar with friends another time.
+Service was excellent on both occasions.

 - Cactus Tacos – Great place with live music.
 Always busy.
 Loved my shrimp quesadillas.
 Our server was attentive and hilarious.

 - Rincon Tipico – the place to go for affordable Guatemalan cuisine.

 - The Londoner – decent pub grub and live music.
 Good for those missing a taste of the UK on their travels.

 - Y Tu Pina También – This place offers all day breakfasts and I really enjoyed my Huevos Rancheros and smoothie after a late night out the previous evening.
 Service was not great unfortunately.

 - Samsara – good vegan options and excellent smoothies in a hippie vibe.
 Service was OK.

 - Cafe No Se – my favourite late night venue.
 Cool, candle-lit dive bar.

 - Monoloco – busy American Sports bar.
 Not cheap.
 Tasty food though (sliders, chicken fingers etc) and good service.